 Mr. Egan is a member of the Executive Committee of the Chancellor's Council of the University of Texas System, immediate past President of the Friends of the University Park Public Library, and President of the Clan Egan Association USA/Canada.
 In 2012, the Order of Clans of Ireland was bestowed upon Mr. Egan.

-For over ten years, Mr. Egan has been listed in The Best Lawyers in America under Corporate, M&A, or Securities Law, and in 2011, he was named the "Dallas Best Lawyers Corporate Compliance Law Lawyer of the Year."
+For twenty years, Mr. Egan has been listed in The Best Lawyers in America under Corporate, M&A, or Securities Law, and in 2011, he was named the "Dallas Best Lawyers Corporate Compliance Law Lawyer of the Year."
 He is the 2015 recipient of the Texas Bar Foundation’s Dan Rugeley Price Memorial Award, which is presented annually to a lawyer who has an unreserved commitment to clients and to the legal profession.
 He won the Burton Award for Legal Achievement in 2005, 2006, 2008, and 2009.
 He has been recognized as one of the top corporate and M&A lawyers in Texas by a number of publications, including Corporate Counsel Magazine, Texas Lawyer, The M&A Journal (which profiled him in 2005), and Who's Who Legal, which most recently included him as one of the International Who's Who of Merger & Acquisition Lawyers (2010-2012, 2015) and the International Who's Who of Corporate Governance Lawyers (2009 and 2011-2015).
-Mr. Egan was also named a "Super Lawyer" (2003-2014) by Thomson Reuters and a "Best Lawyer in Dallas" by D Magazine (2011-2013).
+Mr. Egan was also named a "Super Lawyer" (2003-2015) by Thomson Reuters and a "Best Lawyer in Dallas" by D Magazine (2011-2013, 2015).
 In 2009, Mr. Egan's paper entitled "Director Duties: Process and Proof" was awarded the Franklin Jones Outstanding CLE Article Award and an earlier version of the article received the "Award for the Most Requested Article in the Last Five Years" by the State Bar Corporate Counsel Section.

 Speeches / Publications